scifir/scifir-units/README.md

 scalar_unit classes can be used both for scalar units and vector units in 1D.
 In the case of vector units in 1D, a negative value indicates, as on math, that it points to the left on the x axis.
 Otherwise, if the value is positive, it points to the right.

 All the unit classes have fixed dimensions.
 Once instantiated, they can't change to a different set of dimensions.
-Besides that, prefixes and abbreviations can be used freely, every unit can change to any other prefix and use any abbreviation that matches the original dimensions (and no other set of dimensions).
+Besides that, prefixes and special names can be used freely, every unit can change to any other prefix and use any special name that matches the original dimensions (and no other set of dimensions).

 There are also special units inside scifir-units.
 Those special units are aid, color, percentage, pH, pixel, pOH, size_2d, size_3d, size_nd and zid. **Always prefer pH** over pOH, pOH is provided by the library only for very infrequent cases.